Coffin corner (aerodynamics)

-Coffin corner (also known as the aerodynamic ceiling or Q corner) is the region of flight where a fast but subsonic fixed-wing aircraft's stall speed is near the critical Mach number, making it very difficult to keep an airplane in stable flight.
-Because the stall speed is the minimum speed required to maintain level flight, any reduction in speed will cause the airplane to stall and lose altitude.
-On the other hand, the critical Mach number is the maximum speed at which air can travel over the wings without losing lift due to flow separation and shock waves.
-Any increase in speed will cause the airplane to lose lift, or to pitch heavily nose-down, and lose altitude.

-The "corner" refers to the triangular shape at the top of a flight envelope chart where the stall speed and critical Mach number are within a few knots of each other at a given gross weight and G-force loading.
-The "coffin" refers to the possible death in these kinds of stalls.
-The speed where they meet is the ceiling of the aircraft.
-This is distinct from the same term used for helicopters when outside the auto-rotation envelope as seen in the height–velocity diagram.
+Coffin corner (also known as the aerodynamic ceiling or Q corner) is a high-altitude restriction in allowable speed range.
+The high limit for Mach buffet and low limit for stall buffet are so close together during steady flight that exceeding the limits, as a result of turning maneuvers or clear air turbulence, may cause loss of control of the aircraft.

 Aerodynamic basis

-Consideration of statics shows that when a fixed-wing aircraft is in straight, level flight at constant-airspeed, the lift on the main wing plus the force (in the negative sense if downward) on the horizontal stabilizer is equal to the aircraft's weight and its thrust is equal to its drag.
+Consideration of statics shows that when a fixed-wing aircraft is in straight, level flight at constant airspeed, the lift on the main wing plus the force (in the negative sense if downward) on the horizontal stabilizer is equal to the aircraft's weight and its thrust is equal to its drag.
 In most circumstances this equilibrium can occur at a range of airspeeds.
 The minimum such speed is the stall speed, or V_{SO}.
 The indicated airspeed at which a fixed-wing aircraft stalls varies with the weight of the aircraft but does not vary significantly with altitude.
 At speeds close to the stall speed the aircraft's wings are at a high angle of attack.

 At higher altitudes, the air density is lower than at sea level.
 Because of the progressive reduction in air density, as the aircraft's altitude increases, its true airspeed is progressively greater than its indicated airspeed.
 For example, the indicated airspeed at which an aircraft stalls can be considered constant, but the true airspeed at which it stalls increases with altitude.

 Air conducts sound at a certain speed, which becomes slower as the air becomes cooler.
 Because the temperature of the atmosphere generally decreases with altitude (until the tropopause), the speed of sound also decreases with altitude.

-A given airspeed, divided by the speed of sound in that air, gives a ratio known as the Mach number.
+A given true airspeed, divided by the speed of sound in that air, gives a ratio known as the Mach number.
 A Mach number of 1.0 indicates an airspeed equal to the speed of sound in that air.
 Because the speed of sound increases with air temperature, and air temperature generally decreases with altitude, the true airspeed for a given Mach number generally decreases with altitude.